mohitmishra786/exploring-os/src/day-32-interrupt-handling.md

 ### The Context Switch Ballet

-Here's something that blew my mind when I first learned about it: When an interrupt occurs, the CPU needs to save everything it was doing - and I mean everything.
+When an interrupt occurs, the CPU needs to save everything it was doing - and I mean everything.
 This process, called a context switch, is like taking a perfect snapshot of the CPU's state.
 Let me walk you through what happens:

 1. The CPU pushes all its current registers onto a stack
 2. It saves the current program counter (the address of the next instruction)